ulenarofmondarth/sphinx-docs/docs/use-cases.rst

 .. note::

-   Throughout this documentation I assume you selected ``No`` (the default) to maintaining in separat build directory.
+   Throughout this documentation I assume you selected ``No`` (the default) to maintaining in separate build directory.

 How edit ``docs/conf.py``.
 I prefer the `Read the Docs <https://about.readthedocs.com/?ref=readthedocs.org>`_ style of documentation, so that theme is pre-installed in this image.
 Change the two lines shown below to use this theme.